 Perhaps the most telling example of Chipangali’s increasing importance in Zimbabwe is their growing partnership with Zimbabwe’s Parks and Wildlife Management Authority.
 Recently there have been two great examples of Chipangali’s cooperation with this Authority.
 The first of these involved the capture, treatment and release of a very special wild animal, namely a brown hyena, and the second involved the removal of a large male baboon from a suburb of Bulawayo, which was done at the request of Zimbabwe’s Parks and Wildlife Management Authority.

 The animal pictured above was humanely trapped and collared as part of Chipangali’s predator monitoring program.
 Brown hyenas are listed as “threatened” and there are thought to be fewer than 5,000 remaining in the wild.
 The female trapped by the Chipangali team – which included our volunteers – was in very poor condition due to having been caught in a snare some time before, which had damaged her neck.
-She was emaciated, covered in ticks and, in Kevin’s estimation, “ possibly only had weeks left to live.”
+She was emaciated, covered in ticks and, in Kevin’s estimation,

 She was kept at Chipangali for three weeks and fed up on a specially formulated diet which saw her improve dramatically.
 When she was released she was back in prime condition and raring to go, which is a truly remarkable success story.
-Interestingly enough one of the observations the team has made during their predator monitoring project is that there appear to be greater numbers of brown hyena in the area than expected, which is not only excellent news for the species, but makes monitoring their numbers and behavior in the area even more crucial.
+Interestingly enough one of the observations the team has made during their predator monitoring project is that there appear to be greater numbers of brown hyena in the area than expected, which is not only excellent news for the species, but makes monitoring their numbers and behaviour in the area even more crucial.

 In a second recent incident the team from Chipangali was called out to a suburb of Zimbabwe’s second largest city, Bulawayo, where a large male baboon had managed to get into a house, much to the alarm of a very large crowd assembling outside.
 How this baboon got into the middle of the suburb is a mystery.
 Parks and Wildlife Management Authority members requested Kevin and his team to dart and remove the animal, which was an extremely challenging operation in such a confined and crowded environment.